xabbu42/Master/arbeit.md

 \End{proof}

 The proofs for the following standard lemmas for G3lift exactly mirror the proofs for the same lemmas for G3s, as G3lift exactly mirrors G3s.
 The only trivial difference is that the precondition of the (lift) rule has to be checked whenever a different/new (lift) rule gets introduced.
-Because of this and also because the following result is just included for completeness and not actually used in the remaining of the text, we will omit the proofs here and refer the reader to the proofs for $G3s$ in @pulver2010 [40ff.] as well as later in this text.
+Because of this and also because the following result is just included for completeness and not actually used for the main theorems of this text, we will omit the proofs here and refer the reader to the proofs for $G3s$ in @pulver2010 [40ff.] as well as later in this text.